helidon-io/helidon/docs/modules/webclient.md

 ### Alt-Svc Discovery

+Client Alt-Svc support is a preview feature.
 WebClient uses alternative services only when the optional common `ClientAltSvcConfig` (`alt-svc`) configuration is present.
 Within a present configuration, `enabled` defaults to `true`; setting it to `false` provides an explicit override without removing the configuration.
 An empty `protocols` list allows every available client protocol provider that supports Alt-Svc.
 Otherwise, the list is an exact, case-sensitive ALPN protocol filter.
 The HTTP/2 protocol ID is `h2`.

 Initial client support accepts advertisements only from `https` origins and only for alternatives on the same host; the alternative port may differ.
 Using